 In light of the situation taking place between the US and Cuba, we thought you would be interested in knowing that the Cuban government does not have a monopoly on revolution and confiscating land from exiles.
 Maybe the Americans should read about the United Empire Loyalists before condemning Cuba!

-The story of the United Empire Loyalists really began with the prolonged fighting known as the French and Indian War, the American part of the Seven Years’ War (1756-1763) in which British and some colonial troops protected the Thirteen Colonies, and finally, with the fall of Quebec, took possession of the French colony of Quebec (stretching from the Atlantic Ocean to Detroit — “the straits” — in the heartland of the continent) which lay ominously north of the British colonies and their anticipated frontier.
+The story of the United Empire Loyalists really began with the prolonged fighting known as the French and Indian War.
+The American part of the Seven Years’ War (1756-1763) in which British and some colonial troops protected the Thirteen Colonies.
+Finally, with the fall of Quebec, took possession of the French colony of Quebec (stretching from the Atlantic Ocean to Detroit — “the straits” — in the heartland of the continent), which lay ominously north of the British colonies and their anticipated frontier.

 With the capture of Quebec, England, mother of the Thirteen Colonies of America, but heavily in debt, unwisely resorted to the infamous Stamp Act to help meet her obligations; the colonists found themselves free of the threat from the north, but with anti-monarchist elements anxious to make the most of the taxation-without-representation grievances.